chhuang-one/sqxclib/doc/SqColumn.md

 ## Column Modifiers

 There are several "modifiers" you may use when adding a column to table or a entry to structure.
-Most methods (functions) set a specific bit of SqColumn.bit_field to 1.
+Most methods (functions) set a specific bit of SqColumn::bit_field to 1.

 | C++ methods        | C functions                     | Description                                     |
 | ------------------ | ------------------------------- | ----------------------------------------------- |